Writing Connectors¶

 Inventory and Execution

-The last case just requires combining the two examples below and including any host/group gathering logic in make_names_data
+The last case just requires combining the two examples below and including any host/group gathering logic in make_names_data.

 Inventory Connector¶

-Inventory connectors can return one or more hosts each invocation of make_names_data
+Inventory connectors can return one or more hosts each invocation of make_names_data.

-is yielding a hostname, data, groups tuple.
-As long as the final yield
+In the example below make_names_data is yielding a hostname, data, groups tuple.
+As long as the final yield is a tuple though, the gathered data

 could be stored and processed in any data structure.